Rohan5manza/personal-portfolio/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: >-
-      I’m a developer, digital artist, consultant and a bunch of other impressive titles and buzz words.
+    title: 'Hi,My name is Rohan marar. welcome to my portfolio website.'
     subtitle: >-
-      This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
-Once you’re impressed, you can continue to scroll down to see more details and credentials about me.
+      This is my info—I’m sharing it all this with you to impress you with many things that make me who I am.
+Once you’re impressed, you can continue to scroll down to see more details about me,and my personal and my professional life.
+I love to write, and this website gives me a chance to pin down my thoughts, my interests, and my ambitions.
     styles:
       self:
         height: auto